 This means that many black boys lack a father figure to act as a role model and provide discipline while they are growing up, which makes this group more vulnerable to peer pressure.

-Young black men are disproportionately drawn into gang culture which emphasizes an aggressive, macho form of masculinity which emphasizes the use of violence as a means to gain respect, values materialist displays of wealth such as the latest street fashions and crime, rather than ‘hard work’ as a quick and easy (‘smart’) route to financial gain.
+Young black men are disproportionately drawn into gang culture which emphasises an aggressive, macho form of masculinity.
+In this culture violence is used as a means to gain respect and it values materialist displays of wealth such as the latest street fashions.
+The culture views crime as a quick and easy ‘smart’ way to earn money rather than ‘hard work’.

-According to Sewell, this subculture of black masculinity provides peer support which makes up for their sense of rejection by their absent fathers, and for the sense of racism and injustice they feel from wider society.
+According to Sewell, this subculture of black masculinity provides peer support which makes up for their sense of rejection by their absent fathers.
+It also helps counter the sense of racism and injustice they feel from wider society.

-Sewell suggests that this type of black masculinity (what he calls ‘hyper-masculinity) comes into conflict with schools.
-It leads black boys to rejecting the authority of both the teachers and senior leaders and to them not taking school work seriously as this is seen as effeminate and a bit of a ‘mugs game’ compared to the ease with which you can earn money by committing gang related crime.
+Sewell suggests that ‘hyper-masculinity comes into conflict with schools.
+It leads black boys to rejecting the authority of both the teachers and senior leaders and to them not taking school work seriously.
+Black boys tend to see schoolwork seen as effeminate and a bit of a ‘mugs game’.
+This is in contrast to the ease with which you can earn money by committing gang related crime.

 Innovators – 35% who saw education as important but rejected the process of formal schooling as it compromised their identity too much.
 However, they attempted to stay out of trouble.